FroeMic/FullStack_Info_FinalProject/README.md

 Be sure to follow the **Gitflow** (our branching model) while doing so.
 You can find a [Step-by-Step Guide](https://share.nuclino.com/p/GitFlow-How-To-Bf6rSHUFJdB7PUpgRi_uxU) on Nuclino.
 If still in doubt, just ask on Slack.

+## Initial Setup

+After **initially cloning** the repository make sure that

+1. All the dependecies in `requirements.txt` are installed.
+You can install them by running `pip install -r requirements.txt`.
+2. You created and configured the dotenv file (`.env`).
+Just copy and rename the `.env.example`.
+3. You created the database.
+In your terminal navigate to this folder and run `python` to bring up the python interactive shell.
+Then run the following three commands: `import app`, then `app._create_database()` and finally `exit()`.

 ## Folder Structure